I encourage anyone who is in recovery or was affected by addiction to support this bill and to share the message of hope and change!

 I checked into The Orchard Recovery Centre, and with the support of their whole team began transforming myself both emotionally and physically.
 It began with the acceptance that I could not change this tragic thing that had happened to me, I had to focus on moving forward.

 Learning how to notice and be grateful for all the good things I had in my life was a start.
 I learned how to open up and be honest, sharing my pain and allowing others in, accepting support.
 I released my shame and embraced self-acceptance.
 Without the crutch of alcohol and drugs, I found new and positive ways to manage my emotions and pain, including working out and eating healthy.

 For many years, I felt o hopeless that I didn’t want to get out of bed.
 Now, I look forward to each day and wake up excited for what is to come.
 I have a whole new outlook on life.

-I’ve reconnected with old friends, and made some new ones, and I welcome more socializing and new activities into my life.
-I’ve continued with the focus on my physical health, not only losing over 100lbs, but also starting a new career alongside my wife in her health and wellness business.
-During my dark time I was completely self absorbed.
+I’ve reconnected with old friends and made some new ones, and I welcome more socializing and new activities in my life.
+I’ve continued with the focus on my physical health, not only losing over 100lbs but also starting a new career alongside my wife in her health and wellness business.
+During my dark time, I was completely self-absorbed.
 Now I find purpose and fulfillment inspiring others who are suffering, and showing them the steps towards better health and well being.

 For many years, I felt so hopeless that I didn’t want to get out of bed.
 Now, I look forward to each day and wake up excited for what is to come.
 I have a whole new outlook on life.
 You hear these cliches before recovery and it’s just words.
 But now I am living it and the reality is better than I could have imagined.
 This is possible for everyone who wants it, but support at all levels is needed.
 That is why I am totally behind MP David Wilks and MP John Westin, and the Addiction Recovery Week PMP Bill C-674.